Back to blog

 Another benefit is that you will be able to negotiate your own rates and terms with your clients.
 And having no limitations on the hours you work, means that you can decide how much your monthly income will be.

-Independent contractors and freelancers on average can earn 40% more than w2 employees in the same business position.
+Independent contractors and freelancers can earn on average 40% more than W-2 employees in the same business position.
 This is because companies do not have to pay Social Security taxes or provide unemployment benefits.
 This allows freelancers to set higher rates and still get hired.
-There are some situations where you'll receive a 1099 along with your W-2 in the same year.
+In some situations, you may receive a 1099 along with your W-2 in the same year.

 No Career Limits